-If you are a student who meets our transfer admission criteria and has earned, or are scheduled to earn an Associate Degree from a community college prior to enrolling at St. John’s, you are now guaranteed a minimum 40% tuition discount.
-The Transfer Distinction Award for the 2013-14 academic year is valued at $15,000.
-The award will be renewed at $15,000 per year for the next two or three years, as long as you remain continuously enrolled as an undergraduate student and maintain good academic standing.
-Please note that this award may not be combined with a University Transfer Merit Scholarship.
+New transfer students who meet our transfer admission criteria and have earned, or are scheduled to earn an Associate Degree prior to enrolling at St. John’s, are eligible for the University’s Transfer Distinction Award.
+The Transfer Distinction Award for the 2018-2019 academic year is valued at $15,000 on the Staten Island campus and $17,000 on the Queens campus.
+The award is renewable for up to three years of continuous, full-time undergraduate enrollment for students who remain in good academic standing.
+Please note that this award is intended for new transfer students only and may not be combined with a University Transfer Merit Scholarship.

 University Transfer Merit Scholarships

-The scholarships are good for up to three years if the student maintains a minimum 3.0 GPA while enrolled at St. John’s University.
+The scholarships may be renewed for up to three years if the student maintains a minimum 3.0 GPA while enrolled at St. John’s University.

 Phi Theta Kappa

 St. John’s University offers an additional $2,000 academic scholarship* to transfer students who are active participants in Phi Theta Kappa.
 They must show proof of membership prior to the decision in order to be awarded this scholarship.

 "The purpose of Phi Theta Kappa shall be to recognize and encourage scholarship among two-year college students.
 To achieve this purpose, Phi Theta Kappa shall provide opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence."